OrdnanceSurvey/OS-OpenMap-Local-stylesheets/README.md

-This repository contains stylesheets for OS VectorMap Local
+This repository contains stylesheets for OS OpenMap Local

 Select the directory that matches the **format of your data**